Korean War Legacy Project

 Bio

 Marvin G. Ummel was born in Arnold, Kansas, on March 4, 1932.
-He worked on his parents farm as a young boy and later graduated from Arnold Union High School in 1949.
-He recalls never being taught anything about Korea.
-After high school he worked on a lumber yard, and after being encouraged by his superior, he went to school in Omaha, Nebraska, to learn Morse code.
-After finishing his training, he immediately found a job transcribing Western Union telegrams in Pueblo, Colorado.
-He recalls being paid less than one dollar per hour, which necessitated him finding other odd jobs to pay his rent.
-After a few years working for Western Union, he was drafted into the army in 1952 and went to Camp Gordon in Georgia for basic training.
-In 1952, he traveled by ship from San Francisco, California to Japan, and from there, sailed to Incheon, South Korea.
-He served as a private in the 8th Army Division, 304 Signal Operation Battalion, spending a lot of time listening to and trying to decipher Russian Morse code.
-He recalls a lot of it being propaganda against the United States.
-He returned to the United States in December 1953 and immediately married his girlfriend.
-His father was a WWI veteran and his brother also fought in Korea.
+He grew up working on his parents’ farm and graduated from Arnold Union High School in 1949.
+Afterward, he worked in a lumber yard until a supervisor encouraged him to study Morse Code in Omaha, Nebraska.
+With that training, he quickly secured a job transcribing Western Union telegrams in Pueblo, Colorado, where low wages forced him to take odd jobs to cover rent.
+After several years, he was drafted in 1952 and completed basic training at Camp Gordon in Georgia.
+Later that year, he traveled by ship to Japan and then to Incheon, South Korea.
+Serving as a private in the 8th Army Division, 304th Signal Operation Battalion, he spent long hours deciphering Russian Morse code, much of it propaganda.
+He returned home in December 1953 and married his girlfriend.
+He service continued a family tradition of service to his country shared by his father and brother.

 Video Clips